ginolatorilla/python3-template/README.md

 ## Features

-- Support for Python 3.6
+- Support for Python 3.6, 3.7, and 3.8
+- Support for Linux, Windows, and MacOS
+- GitHub workflow templates
 - Linting with `pycodestyle` (formerly `pep8`)
 - Test-driven development with PyTest
 - Support for Pipenv with localised `virtualenv` directory